3 August 2026

 • You're setting up a complex mod stack and want a second pair of eyes.

-Tell us which Valheim version you're on, what changed since it last worked, and (for mod issues) which mods you've installed and what OS your server is on.
+Tell us which Valheim version you're on, what changed since it last worked, and (for mod issues) which mods you've got installed.
 That information up front saves us both a few back-and-forth messages.

 Join our Discord to chat with our staff and community!